 The fieldwork focuses on the conservation of Classical archaeological remains and artifacts dating from the Roman period.

-Participants will visit other archaeological sites on the island through organized excursions.
 For every seven course days, there are two days off.
 The course is taught in English and Spanish.

 At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the course.
 Participants that perform exceedingly well in the course may receive a letter of recommendation from our organization upon request.